tweag/bsides-tampa-workshop/part1/README.md

 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo

-If you do not have .git installed locally, also ensure you set this up:
+If you do not have Git installed locally, also ensure you set this up:

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git